christopherehlen/contact-form/public_html/configuration.md

 # Environment Variables

 Environment variables configure most of the Contact Form's attributes and behavior.
 The .env, .env.local, and .env.prod files set most variables with some references to system environment variables, each prefixed with **SYS_**.
+Variables prefixed with an _ are private and unavailable to browser scripts unless explicitly imported.
+Use private variables for sensitive data, such as tokens and secrets.

 ## Local Development